nathantsai1/cadbox/README.md

 If you want to edit this, import the .STEP file in the CAD system of your choice, and continue to edit the projects For both, you must import each seperately

+See 24.png for the latest images of my CAD box